disconnected-1989/My-POCs/2024/Suwayomi file overwrite & Information disclosure.md

 The file path returned by the previous bug could potentially be used to provide the username from the home directory, if Suwayomi is being run on; MAC, Windows, or with the standalone jar.

-This could be used for brute forcing the password for that username against any available services like FTP, SMB, SSH, etc.
+This could be used for brute forcing the password for that username against any available services like; FTP, SMB, SSH, etc.

+There is also a file overwrite vulnerability that could achieve remote code execution on Linux.
+This bug can be used to create and overwrite files with any content of your choice.

 **Linux**